Immortale-dev/QTest/README.md

 ```

 ### QTestExpect (T actual)
-this class used to make some predictions about actual value.
+This class used to make some "predictions" about the value you passed to `EXPECT` macro.
 It is requires one parameter to be passed (any type allowed).
 The class contains bunch of methods you can use to assert your actual value with some expected one.
 There is a list of all methods allowed:

 - toBe *(to_be)*
 - toBeCloseTo *(to_be_close_to)*
 - toBeGreaterThan *(to_be_greater_than)*